MicrosoftDocs/sql-docs/docs/linux/sql-server-ha-linux-basics.md

 This section covers tasks that are common to all Linux-based SQL Server deployments.

 ### Ensure that files can be copied
 One thing that anyone using SQL Server on Linux should be able to do is copy files from one server to another.
-This task is very important for AG configurations, as will be shown in [needs link].
+This task is very important for AG configurations, as will be shown [later in this paper].

 Things like permission issues can exist on Linux as well as on Windows Server-based installations.
 However, those familiar with how to copy from server to server on Windows may not be familiar with how it is done on Linux.
 A common method is to use the command-line utility `scp`, which stands for secure copy.
 Behind the scenes, `scp` uses OpenSSH.
 SSH stands for secure shell.
 Depending on the Linux distribution, OpenSSH itself may not be installed.
 If it is not, OpenSSH will need to be installed first.
 For more information on configuring OpenSSH, see the information at the following links for each distribution:
 -   [Red Hat Enterprise Linux (RHEL)](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Deployment_Guide/ch-OpenSSH.html)